 The terms of the March 2019 Debentures imposed certain restrictions on the Company's operating and financing activities, including certain restrictions on the Company's ability to incur certain additional indebtedness at the subsidiary level.
 As of June 24, 2022, immediately prior to the consummation of the Recapitalization Transaction, the Company was in default on its interest obligations to the holders of the Secured Notes.
-This default triggered a cross-default on its interest obligations to the holders of the debt as a current liability on the unaudited interim condensed consolidated balance sheets as the March 2019 Debentures were due on demand.
+This default triggered a cross-default on its interest obligations to the holders of the March 2019 Debentures.
+As a result of this default, the Company classified the debt as a current liability on the unaudited interim condensed consolidated balance sheets as the March 2019 Debentures were due on demand.
 As of June 24, 2022, this debt, related accrued interest and fees were fully satisfied pursuant to the terms of the Restructuring Support Agreement and no default existed with respect to the March 2019 Debentures.